The Robert Hansen Collegiate Opera Scenes Competition

-Please feel free to contact Dr. Dawn Neely with any questions or if you need assistance with uploading your video to a YouTube link.
+Please feel free to contact Jen Stephenson (below) with any questions or if you need assistance with uploading your video to a YouTube link.

-- A maximum of twelve finalists, four (4) in each division, will advance and compete in a live performance at the National Conference in Cleveland, on Thursday, January 9, 2020.
+- A maximum of twelve finalists, four (4) in each division, will advance and compete in a live performance at the National Conference in Tempe, AZ, on Thursday, January 4, 2024.

-- Finalists will notify the COSC Chair of their acceptance and submit the Finalist Information Form no later than 5:00 p.m., November 22, 2019.
+- Finalists must respond with their acceptance to the COSC Chair and submit the Finalist Information Form no later than 5:00 p.m., November 22, 2023.

 - Winners will be recognized directly after the competition.
 First and second place will be awarded in each of the three divisions.
 First place winners will receive an engraved plaque with second place winners receiving a certificate.
 All finalists will receive a participation certificate.

 - Responsibility for obtaining any and all relevant licenses or permissions for performance of the work at the finals is the responsibility of the submitting institution.

 We encourage all entrants to begin seeking financial support upon entering the preliminary round of the Collegiate Opera Scenes Competition.
 Should your entry advance to the finals, you can expect to pay travel and lodging for you and your students; the student registration fee for each student; the regular registration fee for the member; and additional expenses such as meals and local transportation.
 If you bring your own pianist, the pianist does not need to register, but participation in other events and conference meals will not be available.

 NOA can furnish a collaborative pianist for your scene at no cost should your entry advance to the finals.
 This will include one 15-minute rehearsal the evening before the competition as well as the performance.
 No additional rehearsals will be available.
 We hope this helps in your planning, and NOA is a help in this regard.